 How Do You Get To The Mentawai Islands?

 So how do you get to the Mentawai Islands?
-It might seem like a bit of a mission the start off with but having done the trip myself it’s actually not that bad!
+It might seem like a bit of a mission the start off with but having done the trip myself it’s actually not that bad, so save yourself some stress and make sure you read through this bit and pick the best option for you Mentawai surf trip!

 For those going internationally there are a few routing options.